 - What it accepts: By Rotation says it accepts mid-to-upmarket fashion, no high street.
 Items will usually retail for above £75

 - How to list: Select the '+' button and follow the steps to list an item.
 At least one photo needs to be of someone wearing the item, so you need to be happy to model (or rope in a friend).
-You can choose how much to add for postage and dry-cleaning
+You can choose how much to add for postage but you're responsible for cleaning

 Finally, there are a couple of other options worth considering, but fees are steep which is why they're not our top picks.
 With My Wardrobe HQ and Front Row, you can post off items to their offices and they deal with the whole process, from listing your items to delivery to dry-cleaning.

-Fees reflect this: My Wardrobe HQ charges 40% commission and Front Row 25-30%.
+Fees reflect this: My Wardrobe HQ charges 30% commission.
 But if you have a lot of swanky pieces and are short on time, they could be worth looking into.

 MSE weekly email